This is an installment of The Forgotten Smugglers' Cave, which starts here.

 ||

-6. BAT CAVE (aka BLOODY MESS): The only entrance to this cave is the tunnel from Area 5 to the south, a narrow (single-file only), winding, and rubble-filled passage.
+6. BLOODY MESS.
+The only entrance to this cave is the tunnel from Area 5 to the south, a narrow (single-file only), rubble-filled passage.
 Moving north through this passage, characters will note increasing humidity, a strong acrid smell, and reddish guano on the floor.
+The area is pitch black during the day.

 Bats.
 A large colony of vampire bats has taken up residence here, exiting to the surface through the chimney in Area 5.
 Unless already awakened by noise to the south (see Area 5), during the day they will be asleep on the ceiling, hidden among the stalactites.
 Characters moving about this room have a 1 in 6 chance of waking them per person in the room, per round (i.e., 2 in 6 for two, 3 in 6 for three, etc), at which point they will begin flying about, hungry for blood.
 If awakened here, 1d8 of the bats will begin attacking each round.

-Vampire Bats, 21-40 (20 + 1d20): DX 18, AC 3 (9 while attached), HD 1/8, hp 1 each, AT 1 bite for 1 point damage, attaches on a successful hit and then automatically drains 1 hp per round for two rounds, at which point it is full and will detach and fly away.
+Vampire Bats (21-40 (20 + 1d20)): DX 18, AC 3 (9 while attached), HD 1/8, hp 1 each, AT 1 bite for 1 point damage, attach on a successful hit and then automatically drain 1 hp per round for two rounds (i.e., three points total), SA surprise 1-5 in 6, attack from behind at +4

-Vampire Bats by Lore Suto |
+Vampire Bats by Lore Suto

 The only exit from this room is back to the south.
 Follow the link on the above map.